astronomer/docs/astro/connect-aws.md

 ### DNS Domain Name System forwarding

 You can use Domain Name System (DNS) forwarding as an alternate to using Route 53 Resolver rules to allow Astro to resolve DNS queries for resources running in other VPCs or on-premises.
-DNS forwarding can provide better security as your sensitive data isn't shared with an external cloud account.
+With DNS forwarding, you don't need to share your sensitive data with an external cloud account.

 To use this solution, make sure Astro is installed on the same  VPC peering or transit gateway subnets as the DNS server and then submit a request to [Astronomer support](https://cloud.astronomer.io/support).
 With your request, include the following information: